KayEss/mkschroot/README.md

 ## Using mkschroot ##

-You just need to pass mkschroot a configuration file:
+You just need to pass `mkschroot` a configuration file:

     mkschroot ~/chroots/example.json

+Don't run with root privileges.
+If root access is required then `sudo` rights will be requested.

+If the `schroot` configuration has been changed then a new configuration file will be generated.
+If the image doesn't exist it will be created and have the packages installed on it, if it does exist it will be updated to the latest package list and package versions.

+You really want to have a local `apt-cacher` if you're going to be making a lot of images.

 ### Configuring mkschroot ###